Wakefield Acceleration in a Jet from a Neutrino Driven Accretion Flow around a Black Hole: EM Wave Pulse in Jet

 where $M_\mathrm{acc}$ is the accreted mass.
 Figure~\ref{fig:wave_power} shows the relation between the explosion energy by EM wave pulses $E_\mathrm{exp}$ and the accumulated mass $M_\mathrm{acc}$.
+If the mass of progenitors would be at most several tens of the solar mass, the very high accretion rate phase ($\dot{M} \sim 1 \mathrm{M}_{\odot} \rm s^{-1}$) in collapsars will last only several seconds to tens of seconds.
 It is important to note that the explosion energy reaches high as $10^{53}~\mathrm{erg}$ if the accreted mass becomes $1\,\mathrm{M}_\odot$, and therefore our model is relevant for HNe.